 The skyrocketing cost of healthcare has had a strong impact on working families and has created some tough bargaining battles in CSEA chapters.
 That's why we have been working as your advocate at the local, state and federal levels to ensure that you receive the best healthcare possible without sacrificing your pay or other benefits.
 As your union, we are here to help you get the healthcare benefits you need and deserve.

 Through CSEA’s Health and Welfare Task Force, staff experts at every field office share the best negotiations options to cope with rising healthcare costs.
-We also help qualifying members learn more about the new Covered CA health insurance exchange and government-sponsored coverage such as Medi-Cal and Medicare.
+We also help qualifying members learn more about the Covered CA health insurance exchange and government-sponsored coverage such as Medi-Cal and Medicare.
 CSEA’s Member Benefits program also offers voluntary and supplemental insurance to individual members at a group rate.

-In 2010, President Obama signed major healthcare reform legislation, commonly known as the Patient Protection and Affordable Care Act (ACA).
+In 2010, former President Obama signed major healthcare reform legislation, commonly known as the Patient Protection and Affordable Care Act (ACA).

 Download CSEA's ACA Questions & Answers (PDF)

 American Fidelity Assurance Company, a CSEA partner, has created the website www.hcreducation.com, to help employers understand the ACA’s new requirements.
 American Fidelity has also provided CSEA with a Healthcare Reform Checklist, which can be downloaded for reference.
 It includes a timeline of effective dates for the changes that are being implemented between 2010 and 2018.

 Answer: The following table illustrates the estimated premium tax credit amounts for different household incomes:

 Source: All data from this chart was estimated using Kaiser Family Foundation's Healthcare Reform Subsidy Calculator.
 The total premium used is the estimated premium for a 45-year old taxpayer with a family of four.